Estrada de Ferro

 The EF Morro Velho served the miners, their families and the residents of Raposos, Nova Lima and other villages along the route.
 Several times a month passengers were banned, the right-of-way was lined with militia, and the railway transported gold ingots to the Raposos station for export to Rio de Janeiro and beyond.
 The Minas Gerais Anuário Estatístico of 1921 reported a 1913 inauguration, 26 employees, 4 locomotives, 10 passenger trailers and 14 trailers for carga – in addition to 7 locomotives and 900 vagonetes for use in the mine.
 Track gauge was an unusual 660 mm/2 ft 2 in.
 The English company transferred passenger service to a subsidiary, Mineração Morro Velho, in 1960.

-The following 14 color photographs were taken on 29 October 1963 by transport enthusiast Earl Clark of Cincinnati, Ohio, USA.
+Most of the photographs on this page were taken on 29 October 1963 by transport enthusiast Earl Clark of Cincinnati, Ohio, USA.
 The first shows the Raposos station shared by the EFMV, on the left, and the meter-gauge main line of the EF Central, on the right, that ran between Belo Horizonte and Rio de Janeiro:

 composed of locomotive 35 and passenger car 37 approaches.
 The little